-Out of the case study in the Netherlands we extract key factors for success of joint procurement.
+In the Benelux cluster, the joint-procurement efforts were, in the end, halted.
+Based on this case study we derive a number of lessons-learnt for success of joint procurement.
 The key factors consist of rational and subjective factors and can be extrapolated to other transport and/or hydrogen sectors.
 We see the following categories: